With the introduction of javAPRSSrvr 3.15b01 (August 2009), two new port types

 With this new feature added to javAPRSSrvr, it also now supports Base64 encoding of the login line in any connection stream.

-The data consists solely of 2 lines: the user login line (see Connecting to APRS-IS) followed by the APRS "packet" in TNC2 format.
+The HTTP content consists of at least 1 line: the user login line (see Connecting to APRS-IS) (optional/ignored if

 The UDP packet consists solely of the user login line followed by the APRS "packet" in TNC2 format.